-Conditional incentive plan IFRS 2 treatment Cash settled Description The conditional award is a notional share based on the FirstRand Limited share price.
+Conditional incentive plan IFRS 2 treatment Cash settled Equity settled Description The conditional award is a notional share based on the FirstRand Limited share price.
+The conditional award is a notional share based on the FirstRand Limited share price, which must be settled in FirstRand Limited shares.
 Vesting conditions These awards vest after three years.
 The awards vest if the employment and, where applicable, performance conditions are met.
 Conditional awards are issued annually and vesting is subject to specified financial performance targets set annually by the group's remuneration committee.
 These corporate performance targets (CPTs) are set out below.
 Valuation methodology The conditional incentive plan (CIP) is valued using the Black Scholes option pricing model.
 The scheme is cash settled and is therefore repriced at each reporting date.
-Valuation assumtions Dividend data Managements estimates of future discrete dividends.
+The conditional incentive plan CIP is valued using the Black Scholes option pricing model.
+The scheme is equity settled and is the price at grant date.
+Valuation assumption ns Dividend data Management's estimates of future discrete dividends.
 Market related Interest rate is the risk-free rate of return as recorded on the last day of the financial year, on a funding curve of a term equal to the remaining expected life of the plan.
-Employee related The weighted average forfeiture rate used is based on historical forfeiture data observed over all schemes.
+Employee related The weighted average forfeiture rate used is based o n historical forfeiture data observed over all schemes.